Burials begin for New Zealand mosque shooting victims

 She has refused to mention alleged gunman Tarrant’s name, saying he does not deserve publicity.

-The Cashmere High School in Christchurch lost two students in the attack, teenagers Sayyad Milne and Hamza Mustafa, Hamza’s father Khaled, and a former student Tariq Omar.
+Ardern earlier visited Cashmere High School in Christchurch lost two students in the attack, teenagers Sayyad Milne and Hamza Mustafa, Hamza’s father Khaled, and a former student Tariq Omar.

-About 200 children gathered at the school auditorium on Wednesday and listened to Ardern who spoke to them about racism and changes in gun laws.
-She said: “Never mention the perpetrator’s name ... never remember him for what he did.”
+She talked to about 200 children gathered at the school auditorium about racism and changes in gun laws.

+“Never mention the perpetrator’s name ... never remember him for what he did,” she said, asking the children to focus on the victims.

 The students performed an emotionally-charged haka, a ceremonial war dance, for Ardern.

-As she was leaving, a little girl ran up to Ardern and hugged her.
-The prime minister hugged her back.
+One little girl ran up to Ardern and hugged her.

 “The impact of this terror attack has been particularly cruel and tough for our school community,” the school Principal Mark Wilson said in a statement late on Tuesday.

-Additional reporting by Tom Westbrook and Edgar Sue in CHRISTCHURCH, Praveen Menon in WELLINGTON; Editing by Michael Perry
+Additional reporting by Tom Westbrook and Edgar Sue in CHRISTCHURCH, Praveen Menon in WELLINGTON; Editing by Michael Perry and Lincoln Feast